UKHackspaceFoundation/foundation/telegramNotes.md

 months time at the next AGM and has some headspace.
 Frankly I should apologise that it's taken so long, but all the LHS stuff happened, then EMF, and there's only so much time in the day.
-We had a meeting mid lastÂ­year with a load of people about how to formalise things and made decisions, then the world fell apart for me.
+We had a meeting mid last­year with a load of people about how to formalise things and made decisions, then the world fell apart for me.
 Brief summary:

-* We'd like to sort out the foundation as a nonÂ­profit association with a limited set of guidelines for joining (so it doesn't end up being loads of random parties).
+* We'd like to sort out the foundation as a non­profit association with a limited set of guidelines for joining (so it doesn't end up being loads of random parties).
-* We'd like to publish a set of tools and guidelines that spaces can optionally use to get started, but nothing is mandated Â­ they don't even have to join the foundation unless they want to.
+* We'd like to publish a set of tools and guidelines that spaces can optionally use to get started, but nothing is mandated ­ they don't even have to join the foundation unless they want to.
 * We'd like to actually trademark "hackspace" and assign it to the foundation, so all spaces own it together.
 This is because O'Reilly and other